Sweet Water: 24 Years of Country Excellence in Cobourg

 Steve O’Connor: Piano

-Steve O’Connor began playing country music playing since the at age 14, performing every weekend in dance halls throughout Northumberland County, including venues in Hastings, Colborne, Grafton, Brighton, and beyond.
+Steve O’Connor began playing country music at just 14, performing every weekend in dance halls across Northumberland County — from Hastings and Colborne to Grafton, Brighton, Roseneath, Alderville, Fenella, Curtis Point, and beyond.
 By his mid-20s, he committed to music full-time, touring internationally and recording with acclaimed Canadian artists such as Susan Aglukark, Lisa Brokop, Nathalie MacMaster, Blue Rodeo, and Jim Cuddy.
 A seasoned session musician with international recording experience, Steve’s early country roots continue to shape his dynamic work with Sweetwater.

 Dusty King Jr.: Bass/Vocals